SteveBarnett/human-centred/writing-workshops-and-talks-big-picture.md

   - Can result in doing it just for the reward.
 - External control (guilt, punishment)
   - Sets a low bar.
 Can result in doing the minimum amount of work necessary and othering the beneficaries.

+#### Planning the change

+- Attractive
+  - Link a reward with a good action
+- Satisfying
+  - Use a habit tracker, visual record of progress
+- Easy
+  - Start with small, quick, wins
+- Obvious
+  - Use Implementation Intentions, tweak the environment

 ---